AnimePub/AniPub/README.md

 - **Download Support** (Coming Soon): Offline viewing for your favorite episodes.
 - **Multi-Device Sync**: Seamless experience across desktop, mobile, and tablets.
 - **Search & Discovery**: Advanced search with filters for genres, release years, and popularity.
+- **Secure Chat (/chat)**: Real-time communication between users with secure sessions to discuss anime, share recommendations, or connect with fellow otakus.
+- **MyAnimeList (MAL) Integration**: Connect your MyAnimeList account in settings to sync watchlists, ratings, and progress seamlessly.
+Uses secure sessions and stores connection info in the user database for validation and data modification.

 ## Why AniPub?
 In a world flooded with ad-riddled streaming sites, AniPub stands out as a beacon for anime lovers.
 Born from frustration with bloated platforms, it's crafted with: